Asylum and Temporary Protective Status

-In order to qualify for asylum, the harm must be because of the individual’s:
+To qualify for asylum, the harm must arise from the individual’s:

 - Membership in a particular social group (e.g. the LGBTQ community)